Sydney Harbour Bridge, Sydney – the world’s largest steel arch bridge

 A good bridge deserves a superb location and they don’t come better than this.
 The Sydney Harbour Bridge is known by the locals as the ‘Coat Hanger’ and it sets off the stunning harbour perfectly.
 It’s difficult to appreciate the vast scale of this deceptively simple structure.
 So do hop off your Sydney Bus Tour and take a closer look.

 While you’re here you might want to visit the south-east pylon.
 You can get to it via the walkway and by climbing about 200 steps.
 There are often exhibits about the history of the bridge here.
 And if you’re feeling truly adventurous, you can even go on a ‘BridgeClimb’.
 You’ll be well harnessed and suitably attired, but it’s not for the faint-hearted!
+Or for a more tranquil way to take in the views, see the bridge from the water on a Captain Cook Cruise.

 A national incident